DocNow/twarc/README.md

     twarc listmembers https://twitter.com/edsu/lists/bots

+## Premium APIs

+Twitter introduced Premium Search API that let you pay Twitter money for tweets.
+Once you have set up an environment in your [dashboard](https://developer.twitter.com/en/dashboard) you can use their 30day and fullarchive endpoints to search for tweets outside the 7 day window provided by the Standard Search API.
+To use the premium API from the command line you will need to indicate which endpoint you are using, and the environment.

+To avoid using up your entire budget you will likely want to limit to some time range using `--to_date` and `--from_date`.
+Additionally you can limit the maximum number of tweets returned using `--limit`.

+So for example if I wanted to get all the blacklivesmatter tweets from a two weeks ago (assuming today is June 1, 2020) using my environment named *docnowndev* but not retrieving more than 1000 tweets I could:

+    twarc search blacklivesmatter \
+      --30day docnowdev \
+      --from_date 2020-05-01 \
+      --to_date 2020-05-14 \
+      --limit 1000 \
+      > tweets.jsonl

+Similarly to find tweets from 2014 using the full archive you can:

+    twarc search blacklivesmatter \
+      --fullarchive docnowdev \
+      --from_date 2014-08-04 \
+      --to_date 2014-08-05 \
+      --limit 1000 \
+      > tweets.jsonl

+If your environment is sandboxed you will need to use `--sandbox` so that twarc knows not to request more than 100 tweets at a time (the default for non-sandboxed environments is 500)

+    twarc search blacklivesmatter \
+      --fullarchive docnowdev \
+      --from_date 2014-08-04 \
+      --to_date 2014-08-05 \
+      --limit 1000 \
+      --sandbox \
+      > tweets.jsonl

 ## Use as a Library

 If you want you can use twarc programmatically as a library to collect